Foundations of Psychedelic-Assisted Therapy (PAT)

 APPLICANTS MUST:

-• Have a minimum Bachelor or Masters level qualification in a relevant field such as Psychotherapy, Psychology, or Psychiatry
+• Have a minimum level of qualification in a relevant field such as Psychotherapy, Psychology, or Psychiatry

 • If you are unsure about whether or not you are eligible, please don’t hesitate to get in touch.